sumcumo/vue-history/README.md

 The purpose of VueHistory is to keep track of what's happening inside Vue components.
 It logs all method calls and keeps track of **nested method calls, errors, asynchronous processes and timings**.

-The plugin was created alongside [vue-models](https://github.com/sumcumo/vue-models), but can be applied to any Vue component.
+The plugin was created alongside [Vue States](https://github.com/sumcumo/vue-states), but can be applied to any Vue component.

 ![vue-history](./docs/screenshot-code-with-log.png)